chazlarson/Media-Scripts/Plex/README.md

-CAST_DEPTH=20                   ### HOW DEEP TO GO INTO EACH MOVIE CAST TOP_COUNT=10                    ### PUT THIS MANY INTO THE FILE AT THE END ACTORS_ONLY=0                   ### ONLY CONSIDER CAST MEMBERS "KNOWN FOR" ACTING
+CAST_DEPTH=20                   ### HOW DEEP TO GO INTO EACH MOVIE CAST TOP_COUNT=10                    ### PUT THIS MANY INTO THE FILE AT THE END ACTORS_ONLY=0                   ### ONLY CONSIDER CAST MEMBERS "KNOWN FOR" ACTING BUILD_COLLECTIONS=0             # build yaml for PMM config.yml NUM_COLLECTIONS=20              # this many actors in PMM yaml MIN_GENDER_NONE = 5             # include minimum this many "none" gendered actors in the YAML, if possible MIN_GENDER_FEMALE = 5           # include minimum this many "female" gendered actors in the YAML, if possible MIN_GENDER_MALE = 5             # include minimum this many "male" gendered actors in the YAML, if possible MIN_GENDER_NB = 5               # include minimum this many "non-binary" gendered actors in the YAML, if possible
 ```

 `CAST_DEPTH` is meant to prevent some journeyman character actor from showing up in the top ten; I'm thinking of someone like Clint Howard who's been in the cast of many movies, but I'm guessing when you think of the top ten actors in your library you're not thinking about Clint.
 Maybe you are, though, in which case set that higher.